cml87/SpringCore_111_forJenkins/README.md

 When we need to pass primitive values to a setter annotated with `@Autowired`, the same approach is used.
 If we don't annotate the setter with `@Autowired`, and only use `@Value` annotation, the setter will still be called to set the dependency, but in the BeanPostProcessor class.
 This is when the methods annotated with `@Value` are called, it seems.

 #### Autowiring: setter injection
 Annotating a setter with `@Autowired` makes Spring to automatically call it to inject a dependency the setter's class needs.
 This call happens after the default constructor of this class is called to get its bean, either explicitly in a `@Bean` annotated method of a Java configuration class, or implicitly if that class is annotated with `@Component` and included in the components scan.
-This how setter injection works: the no-args constructor of the bean is called first, and then the `@Autowired` annotated setter is called to inject the dependency.
+This is how setter injection works: the no-args constructor of the bean is called first, and then the `@Autowired` annotated setter is called to inject the dependency.

 In **_autowire by type_** we specify a precise class (not interface) as parameter to the setter, when we want to do setter injection.
-Our `EmailClient` class would be:
+Our `EmailClient` class would be in this case:

 ```java
 @Component("emailClient")